DesktopECHO/ika/docs/gfxstream-memory-retention.md

 Runtime validation is performed in layers:

-- repeated guest process teardown exercises release by both Vulkan-memory and virtio-blob owners before a pool entry becomes reusable; and
+- repeated guest-process teardown exercises release by both Vulkan-memory and virtio-blob owners before a pool entry becomes reusable;
 - repeated Asphalt launches are checked for a plateau after warm-up; and
 - two complete start/Asphalt/stop cycles are checked for stable udmabuf object count and bytes, proving reuse across different crosvm processes.